asamuelson/Getting_and_Cleaning_Data/README.md

 7) Replaces the measurement data column names with the descriptive names in FeaturesCleaned

-8) Uses the group_by function from the dplyr package to grouped the data by subject, then by activity
+8) Uses the group_by function from the dplyr package to grouped the data by subject, then by activity and places the resulting data in the variable GroupedData

+9) Creates a tidy dataset containing the averages of each variable by subject and activity and places it in the variable TidyData

+10) Outputs the TidyData dataset to a CSV file